Hopeful signs on pandemic lead some U.S. states to ease coronavirus restrictions

 “We’re starting to see the light at the end of the horizon,” New Jersey Governor Phil Murphy told CNN on Wednesday.
 “I think this is now going in the right direction.
 It’s slow, admittedly.”

 About 4,300 Americans died of COVID-19 infections on Tuesday, the third highest daily toll since the first U.S. case was identified almost exactly a year ago on Jan.
 20, 2020.
-The United States, the country hardest hit by the pandemic, reported a total of 25.31 million cases and 425,120 deaths by day’s end on Tuesday.
+The United States, one of the countries hardest hit by the pandemic, reported a total of 25.31 million cases and 425,120 deaths by day’s end on Tuesday.

 Concerns remain that new variants of the virus from such places as Brazil and the United Kingdom might further spread infection, and the U.S. vaccine rollout has been uneven at best, frustrating doctors and patients alike who are having difficulty signing up for and receiving their shots.